 I say in general based on my 6-year experience in retail lending.
 Nonetheless, issuing banks are free to create their own acceptance criteria and policies so there could have been more recent changes, and weird extreme scenarios — customer cancelled cards but are fairly recent or very frequent.

-For example, you just cancelled and closed your card with issuer A. Then a week after, you are once again applying for a new card with issuer A. Then such scenario may affect their credit decisioning.
+For example, you just cancelled and closed your card with issuer A. Then a week after, you are once again applying for a new card with issuer A because their new offer has no annual fees for life.
+Then such scenario may affect their credit decisioning.